 Is a Power Bank and a Portable Charger the same thing?

-They are one and the same.
-Portable phone charger, external battery, external battery pack, etc. all refer to the same type of device.
+Different terms such as power bank, portable charger, portable phone charger, external battery, external battery pack, etc. all refer to the same type of device.
 If it’s a battery that you can use to power a device with its own battery without using a wall socket, it’s a power bank.

 What type of batteries do power banks use?

-Power banks generally come with Lithium-Polymer (Li-Po) and Lithium-Ion (Li-Ion) batteries.
+Power banks generally come with either Lithium-Polymer (Li-Po) and Lithium-Ion (Li-Ion) batteries.
 Of the two Li-Ion power banks are more popular.